Body Language Definition: Exploring Nonverbal Expressions

 Looking to improve communication skills?

-Good forms of body language
+What are good forms of body language?

 Many believe that body language should generally support the words that you are saying.
 Here’s how you can use good body language to impact those you’re speaking with: